ddhartma/Disaster-Response-Pipeline-Project/README.md

 ## Evaluation: <a name="Evaluation"></a>

-The answers to this CRISP questions and further information can be found in the jupyter notebook.
+The answers to the CRISP questions (see above) and further information can be found in the jupyter notebook.
 The most important results are:

 - ***Answer to question 1***: How are the three different 'genre' types distributed?
     ![image4]